sabio-engineering/cookbook-dvelp/handbook/hr/paternity-policy.md

 10. expect to have main responsibility (with the child&#39;s mother, co-adopter or adopter) for the child&#39;s upbringing; or
 11. are the child&#39;s biological father and you expect to have some responsibility for the child&#39;s upbringing,
 12. your intended leave is for the purpose of caring for the child, or supporting the child&#39;s mother, adopter or co-adopter in caring for the child.

-13. You are entitled to additional paternity leave ( **&quot;APL&quot;** ) if, in addition to the conditions in Paragraph above:
+You are entitled to additional paternity leave ( **&quot;APL&quot;** ) if, in addition to the conditions above:

-14. you remain employed by us until the week before the first week of your APL;
+1. you remain employed by us until the week before the first week of your APL;
-15. the child&#39;s mother or your co-adopter, as the case may be, has been entitled to statutory leave:
+2. the child&#39;s mother or your co-adopter, as the case may be, has been entitled to statutory leave:
-16. in birth cases, the child&#39;s mother has been entitled to maternity leave, statutory maternity pay or maternity allowance in respect of her pregnancy, or
+3. in birth cases, the child&#39;s mother has been entitled to maternity leave, statutory maternity pay or maternity allowance in respect of her pregnancy, or
-17. in adoption cases, the child&#39;s adopter has been entitled to one or both of adoption leave or statutory adoption pay in respect of the child&#39;s adoption; and
+4. in adoption cases, the child&#39;s adopter has been entitled to one or both of adoption leave or statutory adoption pay in respect of the child&#39;s adoption; and
-18. the child&#39;s mother or your co-adopter, as the case may be, has returned to work.
+5. the child&#39;s mother or your co-adopter, as the case may be, has returned to work.

-Timing and length of paternity leave
+### 3. Timing and length of paternity leave

 OPL must be taken as a period of either one week or two consecutive weeks.
 It cannot be taken in instalments.